Group Purchasing Organizations (GPO) Vs. Direct Procurement // Which Is Better For Healthcare Sourcing?

 4. Limited Access to Suppliers: Smaller healthcare providers may have limited access to a broad range of suppliers than those affiliated with GPOs.

 In summary, the choice between GPOs and Direct Procurement depends on a healthcare provider’s specific needs and capabilities.
-While GPOs provide cost savings and a streamlined procurement process, Direct Procurement offers more control and customization in the procurement process.
+While GPOs provide cost savings and a streamlined procurement process, Direct Procurement offers more control and customization.

 Each healthcare organization needs to weigh the pros and cons of each method against its operational requirements and long-term strategic goals to choose the most suitable procurement approach.